Rumyra/blog-rumyra/src/posts/2016-01-11-I-wrote-some-stuff-again.md

 - VJing
 - MIDI
 status: published
+layout: post.html
+image: null
+summary: "I was a busy writing beaver the past month!
+I wrote an article for the wonderful 24ways..."
 ---

 I was a busy writing beaver the past month!
 I wrote an [article for the wonderful 24ways](https://24ways.org/2015/bringing-your-code-to-the-streets) about taking your code out of the browser and onto the streets.
 It was a nod towards thinking outside the box with web shinanigans as it isn't just about websites anymore.